 The collection consists entirely of Australian subfossil material covering 76 mammal species (including introduced species) and a range of birds, reptiles and frogs (mostly from barn owl pellets).
 The database contains 9100 records representing the remains of approximately 25,500 individuals.
 (Including skulls, dentaries, maxillae, etc, the actual number of specimens is much higher).
 The computer site records include over 600 individual collections from 300 sites or areas and 460 of these collections have been databased to date.

-The collection is made up of bulk bone deposits from the floor of caves, bones excavated from sinkholes, (eg. Venus Bay and Quoll Hole on Eyre Peninsula), bones extracted from predator scats (eg. dingoes, foxes and Ghost Bats), pellets from birds of prey, particularly barn owls (both recent and pre-settlement material), and stick-nest rat nests and middens.
+The collection is made up of bulk bone deposits from the floor of caves, bones excavated from sinkholes, (eg. Venus Bay and Quoll Hole on Eyre Peninsula), bones extracted from predator scats (eg. dingoes, foxes and Ghost Bats), pellets from birds of prey, particularly barn owls (both recent and European settlement material), and stick-nest rat nests and middens.

 Thirty specimens of a new species of extinct hopping-mouse (Notomys robustus, the Broad-cheeked Hopping-mouse) found, so far, only in the Flinders and Davenport Ranges, in South Australia.
 This new species has only recently been described (Mahoney, Smith and Medlin, 2008a, b).

 The remains of a recently resurrected (Medlin, 2008) extinct species, the Long-eared Mouse (Pseudomys auritus), from a cave on the Glenelg River in Victoria.

 The subfossil collection holds some of the best-preserved skulls of extinct small mammals such as the Pig-footed Bandicoot, Short-tailed and Long-tailed Hopping Mouse, Gould's Mouse, and the Lesser Stick-nest Rat, in Australia.
 Since many have been extracted from barn owl pellets they are stored together with their fur.